 Knowledge sharing effectively internally can encourage collaboration and innovation among departments.
-Collaboration through partnerships can help organisations become more flexible and responsive, open new knowledge-sharing channels, and finance innovation (Abu-Rumman, 2021).
-Knowledge sharing among organisations with their customers, suppliers, and alliance partners facilitates improving customer service quality, reducing production cycles, increasing cooperation, and combining relationships with alliance partners, thereby increasing the organisation's competitive advantage (Rajabion et al., 2019).
+Collaboration through partnerships can help organizations become more flexible and responsive, open new knowledge-sharing channels, and finance innovation (Abu-Rumman, 2021).
+Knowledge sharing among organizations with their customers, suppliers, and alliance partners facilitates improving customer service quality, reducing production cycles, increasing cooperation, and combining relationships with alliance partners, thereby increasing the organization's competitive advantage (Rajabion et al., 2019).
 In addition, the knowledge map to enhance knowledge sharing by creating an internal information platform can build collaborative partner relationships to achieve a competitive advantage (Mengqi & Weiguo, 2019).
 They build on inter-firm knowledge sharing for collaborative innovation in strategic hospitality alliances (Toylan et al., 2020).
-This collaborative innovation depends on intentional inter-organisational knowledge sharing to motivate and guide knowledge sharing (Chesbrough & Bogers, 2014).
+This collaborative innovation depends on intentional interorganizational knowledge sharing to motivate and guide knowledge sharing (Chesbrough & Bogers, 2014).

-Two main issues for building supply chain collaboration are sharing behaviour and technology use behaviour (Xuan, 2020).
-That is the behaviour of knowledge sharing and technological skills to facilitate innovation activities and improve the performance of each company (Kim & Shim, 2018).
-Meanwhile, Ku et al. (2013) revealed that market knowledge and crossfunctional collaboration are two fundamental sources of product innovation, and relationship performance plays a greater role in improving economic performance.
+Two main issues for building supply chain collaboration are sharing behavior and technology use behavior (Xuan, 2020).
+That is the behavior of sharing knowledge and technological skills to facilitate innovation activities and improve the performance of each company (Kim & 2018).
+Meanwhile, Ku et al. (2013) revealed that market knowledge and cross-functional collaboration are two fundamental sources of product innovation, and relationship performance plays a greater role in improving economic performance.
 Establishing mutually acceptable knowledge-sharing practices is critical to project success and innovation (Alshawabkeh et al., 2020).
-Crupi et al. (2020) suggested that adopting open innovation can better identify new forms of collaboration to exploit knowledge by commercialising valuable innovations.
-So, in certain collaboration strategies, knowledge-sharing is mandatory (Abu-Rumman, 2021) because collaboration positively and significantly influences explicit and tacit knowledge-sharing intentions (Chuaynugul & Dasri, 2017).
+Crupi et al. (2020) suggest that adopting open innovation can better identify new forms of collaboration to exploit knowledge by commercializing valuable innovations.
+So, in certain collaboration strategies, knowledgesharing is mandatory (Abu-Rumman, 2021) because collaboration positively significantly influences explicit and tacit knowledge-sharing intentions (Chuaynugul & Dasri, 2017).
 Thus, it is very important to pay attention to collaborative innovation activities and knowledge sharing to improve the company's innovation performance in the future (Rajabion et al., 2019).
-Therefore, this research proposes the following hypotheses.
+Based on the discussion of this review, it is assumed that:

 H6a: The intention to collaborate affects the intention to share knowledge.
 H6b: The intention to share knowledge mediates the effect of the intention to collaborate on innovation performance.